Concentration and Specialization or Graduate Certificate Survey

 - KCC Associates Transfer Credits

 WMU and KCC have established an articulation agreement, which means we have mutually agreed on a list of classes that WMU has approved to transfer into our BSW program.
-This list includes both general pre-requisite courses as well as human services courses that qualify for transfer.
+This list includes general prerequisite courses and human services courses that qualify for transfer.

 - Request for Departmental Credit Approval